Fetterman faces Oz at debate in tight Pennsylvania Senate race - The Boston Globe

 In the opening minutes of the debate, Fetterman addressed what he called the “elephant in the room.”

 “I had a stroke.
-He’s never let me forget that,” Fetterman, the lieutenant governor, said of Oz, who has persistently questioned his ability to serve in the Senate.
+He’s never let me forget that,” Fetterman said of Oz, who has persistently questioned his ability to serve in the Senate.
 “And I might miss some words during this debate, mush two words together, but it knocked me down and I’m going to keep coming back up.”

 Advertisement